 - On the other hand, passive income is dangerous in ACKS, because it provides XP and therefore can lead to level divergence instead of convergence.
 Honestly this might be reason enough to ditch XP for domain / campaign activities entirely.

-- Organizational interests - one idea I liked from Pathfinder Society is the secret societies, each of which have extra objectives during adventures.
+- Organizational interests - one idea I liked from Pathfinder Society is the secret societies, each of which provides extra objectives during adventures.
 Given a set of organizations back in civilization, each probably has some set of interests in the microsandbox (some of which may be mutually exclusive), which PC members might accomplish.
 If you're headed to the desert, the mage's guild will pay high prices for the Spice, there's a branch of the assassin's guild that has gone rogue and needs cleaned up, the thieves' guild boss has a map to the Cave of Jeweled Eggs but wants a cut of any that you bring back, the imperial legion wants an up-to-date map of the oases in the region for logistical planning, and the church would like to recover the Nose of Saint Omar, which is lost but believed to be held by infidels.
 So those seed the region with adventure hooks if the PCs are members, and not all of them are probably going to be completed within the season (after which they refresh / evolve, as the situation in the region changes).
 Completion gives rewards, which might include eg status, civilized fiefs, end-of-season cash and XP, magic items, monopoly on particular goods, troops, ... ?
 And there is some gameable choice and allocation of limited resources, given partial information both about the objectives and the rewards for completion.

 - For a more civilization-politics focused game, would certainly be possible to do with individuals too; the Duke of Wheresuch has an interest in these things, the Earl of Therewith in these others...
 But something I have found is that generally modern players are more comfortable with bureaucratic organizations than personal feudalism.